Jake Guentzel: International play

 Guentzel was selected to play for Team USA at the 4 Nations Face-Off, a round-robin tournament held in 2025.
 He made his international debut against Finland in Team USA's opening game of the tournament.
 A 6–1 victory for the Americans, he recorded a goal and an assist in the game.
 In the next game against Canada, he scored two of the Americans' goals in a 3–1 win.
 Despite losing to Sweden in the next game, the Americans advanced to the tournament final, facing Canada.
 The Canadians won the game 3–2 in overtime, with Team USA finishing second in the tournament.

+On January 2, 2026, he was named to Team USA's roster for the 2026 Winter Olympics.
+Guentzel played in four games for the Americans at the Olympics, contributing three goals and an assist as the team went on to win a gold medal.
+Amid backlash faced by the men's Olympic hockey team regarding the inclusion of FBI director Kash Patel during their gold medal celebrations and members of the team laughing at President Trump's comments of being impeached if he did not invite the women's team to the White House, the players were invited to the White House and the State of the Union.
+Guentzel did not attend the State of the Union or tour the White House.
+Guentzel later stated that while the request was a "dream come true to go" due to timing concerns with his family he had decided not to attend either event.

 Personal life

 Guentzel comes from an ice hockey family.
 His father, Mike, was a standout athlete for Greenway High School in Coleraine, Minnesota, and subsequently played hockey for the Minnesota Golden Gophers.
 Later on Mike became the associate head coach at the University of Minnesota.
 Guentzel was a stick boy for the team when future Penguins teammate Phil Kessel played for Minnesota.
 His older brother, Ryan, played collegiately and professionally.
 Another older brother, Gabe, played in the North American Hockey League and the USHL before embarking on a four-year NCAA career at Colorado College.

 Guentzel married his longtime girlfriend, Natalie Johnson, on July 30, 2021.
 The couple have one son.